nateonguitar/RedditRepostChecker/README.md

 ## Use

-`python check.py --subreddit ShowerThoughts` will, when it finds a candidate repost, print something like this:
+`python check.py --subreddit ShowerThoughts --numposts 100`

+will get the most recent 100 posts and, when it finds a candidate repost, print something like this:

 ```
 -------------------------------------------------------------------------------------------